2017 Levallois-Perret attack: Suspect and investigation

 The suspect is a 36-year-old Algerian national Hamou Benlatrèche living in the Paris suburb of Bezons.
 He had no previous convictions by a French court, but was known to police since 2013 for committing an offense of assisting illegal immigrants.
 A member of the Tablighi Jamaat movement, he was described by his uncle as "a faithful Muslim who prayed regularly" and frequented a mosque near his home in Val-d'Oise, but was not known to have been radicalised.
 He was not registered among the several thousand Islamic extremists and potential threats to national security monitored by French intelligence.

 Benlatrèche was held in a hospital in Lille and was not expected to recover sufficiently to be questioned for several weeks.

 Interior Minister Gérard Collomb visited the scene of the attack late in the afternoon, and confirmed that a terrorist investigation has been launched.
 He said the attack after how it happened was "clearly a deliberate act."
 Patrick Balkany, mayor of Levallois-Perret described the attack as "without doubt a deliberate act" and "an odious aggression against our military."

 On 23 August 2017, the French anti-terrorism prosecutor Francois Molins pressed charges of "attempted murder of security forces in connection with a terrorist enterprise" against Benlatrèche, saying that he "had radical beliefs and showed interest in the Islamic State group."
 He had also reportedly shown interest in traveling to Syria.

+Benlatrèche was sentenced to 30 years in prison in 2021.
+The sentencing was upheld after an appeal in 2023.